rwdevlead/terraform-codespaces/labs/lab_15_build_your_own_modules/AWS/aws.md

 Watch how Terraform:
 - Processes each local module
-- Creates the IAM policies using the policy module
+- Creates the IAM policies using the `policy` module
-- Creates the IAM roles using the role module
+- Creates the IAM roles using the `role` module
 - Attaches the appropriate policies to each role

-### 10. Modify a Module to See Changes
+### 11. Modify a Module to See Changes

 Let's modify the IAM policy module to add some additional tags.